Contact Person: Kathryn Salerno

 Morrison, G. M., & D’Incau, B. (1997).
 The web of zero-tolerance: Characteristics of students who are recommended for expulsion from school.
 Education & Treatment of Children,20 (August), 316–335.

 Noddings, N. (2005).
 The Challenge to Care in Schools: An Alternative Approach to Education.
 Teachers College Press: New York, N.Y.

 Noltemeyer, A., & Mcloughlin, C. S. (2010).
 Patterns of exclusionary discipline by school typology, ethnicity, and their interaction.
 Perspectives on Urban Education,7(1), 27–40.

 Phillips, Vicki (1998).
 Empowering Discipline: The Approach That Works With At-Risk Students.
 Personal Development Publications: Camel, CA.

 Ruzzi, Betsy B. and Kraemer, Jacqueline; (2006).
 Academic Programs in Alternative Education: An Overview.
 National Center on Education and the Economy.

 Tallerico, M., (2005).
 Supporting and Sustaining Teachers’ Professional Development: Corwin Press, Thousand Oaks, California.

 Tomlinson, C.A., (1999).
 The Differentiated Classroom: Responding to the Needs of All Learners.
 ASCD Publications; Alexandria, Va.

-The 2014 Approved budget for the program is $4,665,054 million.
-The budget information can be found at the following link:
+The FY 2015 total budget for Alternative Learning Center is $5 million.
+The budget information can be found at the following link on pages 95-96: